每日大瓜

 The study's other co-authors were Dr. Martin Zalazar in the Department of Chemistry and Biochemistry and Facultad de Ingenieria at the Universidad Nacional de Entre Rios, and Yining Zhang, a student in the M.S. in Biotech.
 Zhang measured ice growth rates in aqueous solutions with sucrose.
 Studying how sucrose influences the rate at which ice forms can provide insights into applications where controlling freezing is important, such as in food preservation, cryopreservation or even in biological and industrial processes where ice formation needs to be managed.

-鈥淏y applying principles of crystal growth and nucleation, we were able to explain why certain foods freeze faster than others and how these processes can be controlled to improve food preservation,鈥 said Dr. Drori. 鈥淐ustomized freezing processes could lead to fresher, longer-lasting products on supermarket shelves, reducing the likelihood of spoilage and providing higher quality foods to consumers.鈥
+鈥淏y applying principles of crystal growth and nucleation, we were able to explain why certain foods freeze faster than others and how these processes can be controlled to improve food preservation,鈥 said Dr. Drori, who is also a professor in the Katz School鈥檚 M.S. in Biotechnology Management and Entrepreneurship. 鈥淐ustomized freezing processes could lead to fresher, longer-lasting products on supermarket shelves, reducing the likelihood of spoilage and providing higher quality foods to consumers.鈥

 Share